yaseen-afi/ZastiSL-FarmerGPT/README.md

 # FarmerGPT

+You can access the application using this URL: [FarmerGPT](http://34.70.241.75/).

-This application integrates a Retrieval-Augmented Generation (RAG) system with a crop recommendation and price prediction model for Sri Lanka using FastAPI.
+This application provides crop recommendations, price predictions, and a chatbot using Retrieval-Augmented Generation (RAG) architecture to provide tailored queries for farmers in Sri Lanka integrated using FastAPI.

 ## Setup